-The contribution base for entrepreneurs is the highest between minimum wage and self-employment income.
+The contribution base for entrepreneurs is the highest between minimum wage and selfemployment income.
 In the case of EVA payers the contribution base is the amount of the minimum wage.
 EVA payers do not pay self-employed health insurance contributions if they are at the same time employees.

 The lse00 variable has been generated to identify the EVA payers {lse00=1}.
-This variable is created from the self-employment income variable based on the following criteria: for example, if self-employment income, (py050g) < 30~000~000~HUF then {lse00=1.
+This variable is created from the self-employment income variable based on the following criteria: for example, if self-employment income, (py050g) < 30 000 000 HUF then {lse00=1.
 Because of the low estimate of self-employment income this causes a very large number of individuals in the sample to be classified as EVA payers.
+In order to avoid this, a correction has been adopted: one case every eight self-employed is categorized back to a 'normal' tax payers.

-From 2012 the self-employment social income contribution has 4 part: 27 % social contribution tax (reduced to 22% from 2017, 19,5% in 2018); 7% health insurance contribution; 10% pension insurance contribution; 1,5% labour market contribution.
+From 2012 the self-employment social income contribution has 4 part: 27 % social contribution tax (reduced to 22% from 2017); 7% health insurance contribution; 10% pension insurance contribution; 1,5% labour market contribution.

-2.6 Personal income tax (tin_hu)
+2.5 Personal income tax (tin\hu)